Aurorastation/Aurora.3/.github/guides/STYLE.md

 	var/text_var = "This is a test variable \
 					that spans multiple lines"

-// Also good
+// Good
 /obj/item/mything
 	var/text_var = "\
 		This is a very long test variable \
 		that spans multiple lines. \
 		It could be a very long description \
-		or some other kind of long message.\
+		or some other kind of long message. \
 	"

 // Bad, breaks incorrectly
 /obj/item/mything
 	var/text_var = "This is a test varia\
 					ble that spans multiple lines"

+// Bad, wasted lines
+/obj/item/mything
+	var/text_var = "\
+		Short text.\
+	"

 ```

 Regular expressions, especially complex ones, should use the unescapable raw string delimiter with single apostrophe (`@'my_regex'`) over escaping special characters.